 How to become a member:

 To become a member, speak to Irene ([email protected]).
 Once you have spoken to Irene, and you decide to go ahead, Irene will help you complete your membership application.

 Friends of Shambhala

 Maybe you come to the group regularly for talks or courses and enjoy practising with others but making a commitment to Shambhala doesn’t feel appropriate for you.

 However because you value the group as a resource and would like to help to sustain it, you might consider becoming a Friend of Shambhala.
-This also offers some advantages e.g. free attendance at the Wednesday Open House and use of the library, reduction in the cost of talks, and a Practice Calendar.
+This also offers some advantages e.g. free attendance at the Thursday Open House ,reduction in the cost of talks, and a Practice Calendar.
 Again if you are able, a monthly donation of around £10 – £15 is suggested.

 “Those who are in the sangha are warriors, because they are trying to overcome samsara.
 Members of the sangha support one another and care for one another.
 They are not perfect, but they inspire us because they are people who want to deepen their practice of mindfulness, awareness and compassion.
 The sangha is also a container.
 When we practice together, the sangha helps our discipline.
 We realise that there are other people around who are going through the same thing.
 That gives us a feeling of encouragement.”

 – Sakyong Mipham Rinpoche